-First remove the bottom and side trims, these are held in place with magnets so will come away easily, take care not to scratch the paint.
-Then remove the glass by unscrewing the four 1/4 turn fasteners located at the top of the glass (circled right) and remove the bracket (shown right shaded grey).
-Slide the glass away from the non glass end.
-Allow the glass to lean towards you and carefully lift it out using the suction cups provided.
-Be aware that the glass is heavy and caution should be used while moving it.
+Remove the glass by unscrewing the four 1/4 turn fasteners located at the top of the glass (circled right) and remove the bracket (shown right shaded grey).
+Allow the glass to lean towards you and carefully lift it out.